nuspell/nuspell/README.md

   - CMake >= v3.8
   - Catch2 >= v2.3.0 (It is only needed when building the tests.
 If it is not available as a system package, the the Git submodule will be used.)
+  - Getopt (It is needed only on Windows + MSVC and only when the CLI tool or the tests are built.
+It is available in vcpkg.
+Other platforms provide it out of the box.)

 Run-time (and build-time) dependencies: